Y22ACS465/A2_Project_Thesis/README.md

 - **Model Prediction**
    The processed data is passed to the trained ML model, which predicts the probability of diabetes.
 - **Risk Classification**
-   The predicted probability is categorized into:
+   The predicted probability is categorized into LOW Risk,MEDIUM Risk,HIGH Risk
-   - LOW Risk
-   - MEDIUM Risk
-   - HIGH Risk
 - **SHAP Explainability**
    SHAP (Explainable AI) analyzes how each feature contributes to the prediction and identifies key risk factors.
 - **Visualization**